1170 Syria earthquake

-The 1170 Syria earthquake was one of the largest earthquakes to hit Syria.
-It occurred early in the morning of 29 June 1170.
+One of the largest earthquakes to hit Syria occurred early in the morning of 29 June 1170.
 It formed part of a sequence of large earthquakes that propagated southwards along the Dead Sea Transform, starting with the 1138 Aleppo earthquake, continuing with the 1157 Hama, 1170 and 1202 Syria events.
 The estimated magnitude is 7.7 on the moment magnitude scale, with the maximum intensity of X (Extreme) on the Mercalli intensity scale.

 Tectonic setting

-Western Syria lies across the boundary between the African Plate and the Arabian Plate, which consists of the various segments of the Dead Sea Transform.
+Western Syria lies across the boundary between the African plate and the Arabian plate, which consists of the various segments of the Dead Sea Transform.
 The main strand passing through the Lebanon restraining bend is the Yammouneh Fault, which was responsible for the 1202 earthquake.
-To the north of this is the Missyaf Fault (or Ghab Fault), which continues up to the Ghab Basin.
+To the north of this is the Missyaf Fault (or Ghab Fault), which continues up to the Ghab basin.
 One earlier earthquake has been identified on this fault segment, the 115 Antioch earthquake.
 The Missyaf Fault is considered the most likely structure responsible for the 1170 event.
 The lack of any later major earthquakes on this segment suggests that one is now overdue.